xzrvr/G15Arch/README.md

  #!/bin/bash
  fusuma -d #for running in daemon mode
 ```
-Add this scrpit to autostart in KDE settings.
+Add this script to autostart in KDE settings.
 For macOS like gestures use [this config](https://github.com/iberianpig/fusuma/wiki/KDE-to-mimic-MacOS.).
 4 finger gestures are not working.
 My config is in the repo.

 # Fixing Audio on Linux
 Audio was exceptionally low on linux.
 To fix, first remove everything pulseaudio related by running: